 This includes services to treat behavioral health, provide counseling, or provide psychotherapy.

 These are services that care for you and your baby before, during, and shortly after giving birth.

 - Ambulatory Patient Services

 This is outpatient care you receive without being admitted to the hospital.
-Many health insurance plans already provided this coverage prior to the ACA, because it’s the most common form of healthcare.

 - Laboratory Services